RBC and Industrial Alliance: Why take an enterprise approach to eSignatures

 Today, more companies are recognizing the tremendous value of e-signatures and the need to shift to a more digitally transformed model.
-In fact, if you look at how e-signatures are used across all parts of enterprise organizations, whether it's B2C applications, B2B applications, or business-to-employee applications, there are hundreds of e-sign use cases in every organization.
+In fact, if you look at how e-signatures are used across all parts of enterprise organizations, whether it's B2C, B2B, or business-to-employee applications, there are hundreds of e-sign use cases in every organization.
 But often, the best way to achieve that digital transformation is far from clear.

-To help companies understand how to successfully implement e-signatures as a shared service, we recently held a live virtual event titled Start the Transformation with an E-Signature.
+To help companies understand how to successfully implement e-signatures as a shared service, we recently held a live virtual event.
+Speakers included:

 - King Tam, Application Architect for BPM, RBC Royal Bank of Canada